ankaAR/bestiario5e/_creatures/draegloth.md

 damage_resistances: "cold, fire, lightning"
 ---

-***Fey Ancestry.*** The draegloth has advantage on saving throws against being charmed, and magic can't put it to sleep.
+***Fey Ancestry.*** The draegloth has advantage on saving throws against being hechizado, and magic can't put it to sleep.

 ***Innate Spellcasting.*** The draegloth's innate spellcasting ability is Charisma (spell save DC 11).
 The draegloth can innately cast the following spells, requiring no material components: